MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-signon.md

 ---
-title: Add single sign on to your Teams apps
+title: Add single sign-on to your Teams apps
 author:
-description:  Describes Add single sign on of Teams Toolkit ms.author: ms.localizationpriority: ms.topic: ms.date: 09/05/2022
+description:  Describes Add single sign-on of Teams Toolkit ms.author: ms.localizationpriority: ms.topic: ms.date: 09/05/2022
 ---

-# Add single sign on to your Teams app
+# Add single sign-on to your Teams app

-Microsoft Teams has provided a mechanism to minimize the number of times users need to enter their sign in credentials and this is called single sign on.
+Microsoft Teams offers to minimize the number of times a user needs to enter their sign in credentials.
+This is called SSO or single sign-on.
 Teams Framework (TeamsFx) added support on top of this mechanism to help developers build single sign feature easily.

+> [!Note]
+> This feature is currently under developers preview.

 ## Prerequisite